 Cole MacGrath (inFAMOUS & inFAMOUS 2)

 Cole MacGrath is the player character of the first two entries in Suckerpunch’s superhero series, and it’s entertaining to watch him change as a person no matter what path he takes.
 By the end of both games Cole/you can choose to become a hero who saves the city from a seemingly unstoppable antagonist (one of whom has a special connection to Cole that helps earn him a spot on my list), or take their place as a an even bigger, deadlier villain.
-Both paths are enticing to the player because of Cole’s personal stakes in the story and offer up different powers, allies, and meaningful consequences. inFAMOUS’ karma system allows us to see two distinct versions of Cole, and even years later I still can’t decide which one I like more.
+Both paths are enticing to the player because of Cole’s personal stakes in the story and being good or evil opens up opportunities for different powers, allies, and meaningful consequences. inFAMOUS’ karma system allows us to see two distinct versions of Cole, and even years later I still can’t decide which one I like more.

 Blue (Pokémon Red & Pokémon Blue)

-Blue is your rival in the first entries of the monstrously successful pet-fighting simulator, and his arrogance was a huge source of motivation for me to become the very best like no one ever was.
+Blue is your rival in the first entries of the monstrously successful pet-fighting simulator, and his arrogance was a huge source of motivation for me to become the very best, like no one ever was.
 Every time this entitled jackass showed up to mock me for being one step behind him, I felt another big push to get strong enough to make him eat his oh-so-aggravating words.
 Ending his five-minute reign as League Champion is still one of the most gratifying achievements of my gaming career.

 Dominic Santiago (Gears of War series)

 The best friend of player character Marcus Fenix, Dominic Santiago (A.K.A Dom) is the greatest Gear in the Gears of War series by a landslide.
-His story is the most fleshed out of the supporting characters, and he’s much more relatable than the always grim Marcus.
+His story is the most fleshed out of the supporting characters, and he’s much more relatable than the one-note Marcus.
 Unfortunately, Dom’s tale is mostly tragic one.
 As the you progress through the original trilogy, you see how much he’s lost during the Locust War and experience the worst moment of his life in Gears of War 2.
-Despite all that, Dom still manages to be a surprising source of levity in the mostly humorless series, and eventually performs one of the most selfless, badass feats of heroism in any game.
+Despite all that, Dom still manages to be a surprising source of levity in the mostly humorless series, and eventually performs one of the most selfless, epic feats of heroism in any game.

 Captain Falcon (F-Zero & Super Smash Bros. series)

 I haven’t played many of the games in the F-Zero racing series, but Captain Falcon is my favorite character in any fighting game thanks to his appearance in each entry of the Super Smash Bros. franchise.
-While’s not a very deep character, Falcon’s lines, moveset, taunts, and even his outfit are just so over the top (and this is in a series that has fighters like a dragon turtle and a tie-wearing gorilla) that I can’t help but smile every time he’s onscreen.
+While’s not a very deep character, Falcon’s lines, moveset, taunts, and even his outfit are just so over the top (and this is in a series that has fighters like an electric mouse and a tie-wearing gorilla) that I can’t help but smile every time he’s onscreen.
 And since he’s one of the characters I use most in Smash, I end up smiling a lot.

 Also: His signature move, “Falcon Punch” is AMAZING.